AurelijaBu/Django_WeatherApp/README.md

 WeatherApp is a simple Django-based web application that allows users to get real-time weather information for any city in using the OpenWeather API.

+This application allows users to add, update, and delete cities using Django function-based views that handle HTTP GET and POST methods.
+All weather records are stored in the "Weathers Data" table for tracking historical data.

 ## A few visual snippets from the website

 ## Homepage: